-To set the parking brake, fully press the brake pedal and push the parking brake lever down.
+To set the parking brake, fully depress the brake pedal and

+push the parking brake lever down.
 Hold the lever down while taking your foot off the brake pedal.
-Both the parking lever and the brake pedal will then stay pressed.
-To release the parking brake, press the brake pedal slightly.
+Both the parking lever and the brake pedal will then stay depressed.
+To release the parking brake, depress the brake pedal slightly.
 The parking brake lever will then return to its original position.

-IMPORTANT: Always set the parking brake when leaving the tractor unattended
+IMPORTANT: Always set the parking brake when leaving the tractor unattended.

-SECTION 6: OPERATING YOUR LAWN TRACTOR
+SECTION 7: OPERATING YOUR LAWN TRACTOR